IntelliTect/Coalesce/docs/stacks/ko/client/model-config.md

     | `Coalesce.GlobalConfiguration.app`
     |

-    The root configuration contains all configuration properties which apply to class category (:ref:`KoTypeScriptViewModels`, :ref:`KoTypeScriptListViewModels`, and :ref:`Services`).
+    The root configuration contains all configuration properties which apply to class category ([TypeScript ViewModels](/stacks/ko/client/view-model.md), [TypeScript ListViewModels](/stacks/ko/client/list-view-model.md), and [Services](/modeling/model-types/services.md)).
 The `app` property contains global app configuration that exists independent of any models.
 Then, for each class kind, the following are available:

 Root ViewModel/ListViewModel Configuration
     | `Coalesce.GlobalConfiguration.viewModel`